 This is a new Christmas tradition for us.
-Usually we treat ourselves to a hot chocolate with all the trimmings at the Christmas Market but this year it’s cancelled (like everything else) and so I decided to be a little bit ‘extra’ and create this little hot chocolate station space for us at home using selection of items from high street stores such as home bargains.
+Usually we treat ourselves to a hot chocolate with all the trimmings at the Christmas Market and so I decided to be a little bit ‘extra’ and create this little hot chocolate station space for us at home using selection of items from high street stores such as home bargains.

 The sign itself was made using a design bundles SVG.
 I’ve added adhesive vinyl to the glass pane and then popped a sheet of felt inside the glass.
 It really does add a festive pop to the kitchen which is normally too functional but there’s no rules in 2020 anymore.
 This could easily be replicated with a chalk board or be printed out too.

-This hot chocolate station was fairly simple to put together – with the tray and the elf cup from Home Bargains, and the glass jars from Ikea.
+This hot chocolate station was fairly simple to put together – with the little white tray and the elf cup from Home Bargains, and the glass jars from Ikea.
 II have spotted similar jars in Wilkos and Poundland too.
-I added home made vinyl decals to label them up and then filled everything with treats and “bobs your uncle” as the saying goes.
+I added home made vinyl decals to label these using my Cricut and then filled everything with treats including marshmallows and sprinkles and “bobs your uncle” as the saying goes.

 - Home Bargains Elf Mug 99p

 - Decals – home made

 - Home Bargains – Jane Asher sprinkles 99p